CarlosChicata/data_world_portfolio/Concepts/Data warehouse/README.md

 ![Living sample database](LivingSampleDatawarehouse.png?raw=true)

 You must use this subset to statistical analysis, looking at trends or analytical focus or preparing process; don't use as general-purpose database because it hasn't all data.
 Because the living sample DB is refreshed with current data, your analytical answers or implementation of processes will not suffer in accurancy.

+## Techniques of enhanced performance in data model
+When you create a data model and it applied in architecture (either at the operational level or at the data warehouse level), you wanna get a good performance and if you have a several tables you will suffer performance in I/O by queries several tables to get answer.

+There are some techniques i can use to enhance this performance:

+1.  `Merge some of tables` so that minimal I/O is consumed by a get a large table.
+2.  `Create an array of data`.
+When normalized data so that each occurrence of a sequence of data reside in a different physical location.
+Only when there are a stable number of occurrences, where data is accessed in sequence, where it is created and/or updated in a statistically well-behaved in sequence; it is a good choice.
+3.  `Replicate common accessed data inside several tables` that those data are common between tables.
+Enhace performance in read queries but update queries is complex.
+4.  `Separate of data when there is a wide disparity in the probability of access in differenct tables`.
+Get a short I/O cost and access of data, so then you get a efficient performance in queries.
+5.  `Use derived data into data model` can reduce the amount of I/O needed: if program accesses regularly data in order to calculate something and you need to create this data in specified time; you can use this techniques.
+6.  `Use creative index/profile`. it's created as data is passed from the operational level to the data warehouse level.
+Because each unit of data must be handled in any case, it requires very little overhead to calculate or create an index at this point.
+The creative index/profile does a profile on items of interese to the end user: largest purchases, the most inactive accounts, etc. If the requiriements that might be of intereset of management can be anticipated, it makes sesnse to build a creative index.
+7.  `Referential integrity as artifact` of relationships in the data warehouse between databases.
+Therefore some data will be duplicated and some data will be deleted when other data is still in the data warehouse.

 # References